 What does a Medical Office Administrator do?

 In a health clinic or other medical office, a medical office administrator, also known as a medical secretary or office assistant, is primarily responsible for answering phones, scheduling appointments, and managing patient files.
-These workers are frequently employed physicians and nurses, but they can also be found in hospitals, urgent care centers, and assisted living or hospice facilities.
+These workers are frequently employed by physicians and nurses, but they can also be found in hospitals, urgent care centers, and assisted living or hospice facilities.
 Whatever the setting, the work is usually similar and revolves around secretarial and basic paperwork management tasks.

 Interaction with Patients Directly